andxyz/andxyz-writings/_drafts/2018-02-18-starting-something-new.markdown

 Lately I have been going to coffee shops to work.
 They have a table, a desk with nothing on it.
 A large glass window with sunlight from the street.
 The coffee shop has none of my "get to that later" things lying around.
 No past projects.
 No property of mine.
 No unread mail lazing about.

-I hate sentences that just flip the verb or noun, or flip the sentence to a negative.
+I dislike sentences that flip the verb or noun, or flip the sentence to a negative.
 I will give an example:

 "I say what I mean, but I don't mean what I say"

 I made that one up.
-I hate how that sentence pretends to present meaning.
+It disturbs me how that sentence pretends to present meaning.
 How it forces the brain to try to extract a lesson.

 Another thing thing that bothers me, is when I learn the same lesson again and again.
 For example, when I get angry at someone because I am hungry.
 I must remember to eat before I get upset.